sp-95/fuse-framework/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `fuse-standard` for local development.
+Here's how to set up `fuse-framework` for local development.
 Please note this documentation assumes you already have `poetry` and `git` installed and ready to go.

 #.
-Clone the `fuse-standard` repo locally:
+Clone the `fuse-framework` repo locally:

    .. code-block:: console

         $ cd path_for_the_repo
-        $ git clone git@github.com:sp-fm/fuse-standard.git
+        $ git clone git@github.com:sp-fm/fuse-framework.git

 #.
 Assuming you have poetry installed, you can create a new environment for your
    local development by typing: